 Medgar Evers College (MEC) offers numerous services intended to support you in your educational journey.
 MEC’s Center for Women's Development seeks to assist students through counseling and programming to help them cope with many life issues that would otherwise derail them from the successful pursuit of their degree.

-Medgar Evers College has many services to assist in your educational journey.
-One of these is the Center for Women's Development which assists students through counseling and programming to deal with many of the life personal issues that negatively impact your successful pursuit of the degree.
-We invite you to call or visit the Center whenever you're feeling stressed about school, family, or LIFE in general.
+We invite you to call or visit the Center whenever you are feeling stressed about school, family, or life in general.
 Our services are confidential and available to ALL students.
 We look forward to serving you.

 Kareen Odate, Director & Staff

-- Assist students to address issues affecting self-actualization and quality of life
+Assist students in addressing issues affecting self-actualization and quality of life.

-- Actively engaging the college, university and community in proactively addressing issues faced by women students,
+Actively engage the College, university and community in proactively addressing issues faced by women students.

 All are Welcome!

 Although its focus is women, the Center is open to ALL with regard to gender, race, ethnicity, religion or sexual orientation.